The Rumble in the Jungle: Oct. 30, 1974

 Originally scheduled for September 25, the fight was delayed after George Foreman sustained a cut above his right eye during a sparring session with Bill McMurray.
 Postponed by five weeks, the bout finally took place on October 30, 1974, in Kinshasa, Zaire (now the Democratic Republic of the Congo) at 4 a.m. local time—prime time for US viewers—at the 20th of May Stadium (now titled “Stade Tata Raphaël,” or Father Raphael Stadium).

-Don King, the event’s promotor, convinced Zaire’s President Mobutu Sese Seko to sponsor the fight.
+Don King, the event’s promoter, convinced Zaire’s President Mobutu Sese Seko to sponsor the fight.
 Both Ali and Foreman were paid $5 million each.
 The fight became the most watched live broadcast at the time, drawing over 50 million viewers worldwide and approximately 60,000 in-person attendees.
 It grossed an estimated $100 million.

 During the fight, Ali famously introduced the Rope-a-dope technique, leaning on the ropes to absorb punches while conserving his energy and allowing Foreman to tire himself.
 As Foreman grew fatigued, Ali whispered tauntingly into George’s ear, “That all you got, George?” before delivering a knockout blow in the eighth round to win his second Heavyweight Championship title.